Netflix button: Adoption

 Many popular TV companies have adopted the Netflix button, including: LG, Samsung, Sony, and Hisense.
 Some of the TVs have made it to a list that Netflix has dubbed the "Netflix Recommended TVs".
 These are TVs that have a Netflix button on them which Netflix recommends to their subscribers to get the best viewing experience for their service.
 Some low-end laptop computers in emerging markets also ship with streaming buttons (or rather keys), typically including Netflix.
 Brazilian OEM Positivo has been including Netflix keys on their laptops since 2018.

 Mechanism

 The Netflix button only works on those TVs that support it, this includes: "Smart TVs, game consoles, streaming media players, set-top boxes, and Blu-ray players".
 Although hard-programmed on many devices, the Netflix button as of recent has been opening up to re-purposing.
-On the NVIDIA Shield, the remote has a Netflix button that can be reprogrammed very easily using a program on the device.
+On the NVIDIA Shield, the remote has a Netflix button that can be intercepted and remapped using a third-party app.
+But the resultant user experience is not as smooth as the native functionality.

 Netflix, in 2015, had also open-sourced a design for consumers to create their own Netflix button with additional features.
 Labeled "The Switch", this homemade device can dim the lights, silence incoming phone calls, order take-out, and open Netflix with one button press.
 The Switch is part of a series of DIY projects Netflix created, knows as "Netflix Make It" for their consumers to learn more about programming and create their own projects.